jungaretti/dotfiles/README.md

 ### Moving In

 First things first, gain access to your data.
-Set up your password manager and generate a new SSH key.
-Be sure to register this fresh SSH public key with GitHub before cloning any more repos.
+Sign into your password manager and generate a new SSH key.
+Upload this fresh SSH key to GitHub before cloning any repos.
+You can upload without a browser using [GitHub CLI](https://cli.github.com/manual/).

 ```shell
 ssh-keygen -m PEM -t rsa -b 4096